llm-for-zotero: A Research Agent System for your Zotero Library

 Technical Notes

-If you have a ChatGPT Plus subscription, you can use Codex auth to access models like gpt-5.4 without a separate API key.
-The plugin reuses your ChatGPT login via the Codex CLI.
+If you have a ChatGPT Plus subscription, you can use Codex models in the plugin without a separate API key by signing in through the Codex CLI.

 Step-by-step setup